Steel inventory rises as demand declines faster than supply

 For more information and timely updates, please contact zhaoshuzhen@mysteel.com.

-WEEKLY: China's iron ore port stocks stable at elevated levels
+WEEKLY: China's iron ore port stocks fall to 3-m low

 Mysteel Iron Ore Index